 The investments of the Company are managed by PMC Advisers.
 Pursuant to the Investment Management Agreement between the Company and PMC Advisers, the Company is obligated to pay to the Investment Manager, quarterly in arrears, a base fee (the "Base Fee") consisting of a quarterly servicing fee of 0.125% of the Average Quarterly Value of All Assets, representing on an annual basis approximately 0.50% of the Average Annual Value of All Assets, and a quarterly advisory fee of 0.25% of the Average Quarterly Value of All Invested Assets, representing on an annual basis approximately 1% of the Average Annual Value of All Invested Assets.
 In addition, for each calendar year during which the Company's annual Return on Average Equity Capital after deduction of the Base Fee (the "Actual Return") exceeds 6.69%, the Company will pay to the Investment Manager, as incentive compensation, an additional advisory fee (the "Annual Fee") equal to the product determined by multiplying the Average Annual Value of All Invested Assets by a percentage equal to the difference between the Actual Return and 6.69%, up to a maximum of 1% per annum.
 The Annual Fee will be earned only to the extent that the annual Return on Average Common Equity Capital after the deduction of the Base Fee and Annual Fee is at least equal to 6.69%.
-All such advisory fees will be reduced by 50% with respect to
+All such advisory fees will be reduced by 50% with respect to the value of Invested Assets that exceed Common Equity Capital as a result of leverage or the issuance of Preferred Shares.
+See "Investment Manager."

-Pursuant to the Investment Management Agreement, the Company incurred an aggregate of \$429,000 and \$1,189,000 in management fees for the years ended December 31, 1994 and 1995, respectively.
-Of the total management fees paid or payable to the Investment Manager as of December 31, 1994 and 1995, \$71,500 and \$244,000, respectively, has been offset against commitment fees as a direct cost of originating fees.
-Pursuant to the Investment Management Agreement, advisory fees of approximately \$58,000 were waived by the Investment Manager through June 30, 1994.
+Pursuant to the Investment Management Agreement, the Company incurred an aggregate of \$429,000, \$1,189,000 and \$356,000 in management fees for the years ended December 31, 1994 and 1995 and the three months ended March 31, 1996, respectively.
+See "Investment Manager -- Investment Management Agreement."
+Of the total management fees paid or payable to the Investment Manager as of December 31, 1994 and 1995 and the three months ended March 31, 1996, \$71,500, \$244,000 and \$80,000, respectively, has been netted against commitment fees as a direct cost of originating fees.
+Pursuant to the Investment Management Agreement, no advisory fees were due to the Investment Manager from inception through June 30, 1994.
 See "Investment Manager."